-How to Make Whipped Cream at Home - a Quick, Easy Recipe
+How to Make Quick and Easy Whipped Cream at Home

 How to Make Whipped Cream at Home

-Sick of having store-bought whipped cream shrivel up on a piece of pie you carefully plated?
+Are you sick of having store-bought whipped cream shrivel up on a piece of pie you carefully plated?
 Tired of too-sweet whipped cream?
 Or how about just fed up with extraneous ingredients, like vegetable oil and high-fructose corn syrup?
 If so, you should try your hand at making whipped cream.
-It's easy, only takes a few minutes and can cost less than buying a can of that fake whipped cream.
+It's easy, only takes a few minutes, and can cost less than buying a can of that fake whipped cream.

-Homemade whipped cream is the perfect complement to your favorite holiday desserts, and adding real, fresh whipped cream to a store-bought pie just might trick your guests into thinking you did it all yourself.
-Because it does not shrink like commercial whipped cream, you can plate desserts ahead of time with homemade whipped cream.
-Plus, if you follow the tips below, it keeps for a day or two in the fridge so you can make it ahead of time.
-If you've never made whipped cream before, why not make this the year you try it?
+Homemade whipped cream is the perfect complement to your favorite holiday desserts—and adding real, fresh whipped cream to a store-bought pie just might trick your guests into thinking you did it all yourself.
+Because it does not shrink like commercial whipped cream, you can plate desserts ahead of time.
+Plus, if you follow the tips below, it will keep for a day or two in the fridge so you can make it ahead of time.
+If you've never made whipped cream before, why not give it a try?

 Early in the Whisking Process